wofiejones/Heartsounds-Instrument/Documentation/GettingStarted.md

 Hello!
 Here are the necessary steps to start with with your new Heartsounds instrument!

+Required Materials:

+Required Software:
+Max
+Arduino IDE
+Fritzing (optional)
+Required Hardware:
+Teeensy 4.0 (or similar microcontroller)
+Pushbuttons (at least 7)
+Patch cables
+Breadboard
 Working with Max Patch:

-Download audio samples from Media folder
+Download audio samples
-Download max patch from Source Folder
+Download instrument max patch
-Use the numbers 1-7 on your computer to trigger the on/off for each sound.
+Load downloaded samples into “readfolder” message box Select Teensy MIDI in “midiin” device
+Assembling Hardware:
+Patch top right side of button to ground
+Patch bottom left side to a pin in the Teensy.
+Each button should have its own pin.
+Working with Arduino IDE:
+Assign USB type to MIDI in the Tools menu
+Load Teensy 4.0 as selected microcontroller
+Upload sketch
 Working with ZigSim app for Control of Effects:
 Download and install ZigSim from the Apple Store or the Google Play Store.
-Open the ZigSim patch from the Source folder
+Open the patch below.

+ Motion_PreprocessingAndNetworkingWithZigSim.maxpat.zip

 Click on the button below the mxj net.local object.
 This will populate the umenu attached to its right outlet.

 In that umenu, choose the en0 option.
 This will populate the umenu attached to the left outlet of mxj net.local.

 In this second umenu, choose the IP address that is formatted as four numbers separated by three dots, e.g., 192.168.0.1 In ZigSim: